 In part one of this blog we looked at three high-level questions you should consider when choosing a graph visualization partner.
 In this post we’ll tackle three more.
 Let’s get straight to it.

 Developing an application from scratch can be challenging.
 With the right partner, it doesn’t need to be.
 To help our customers create leading applications we offer a range of consulting services and a support channel.
 Let’s start by looking at our consulting services.

 We also provide a support channel for our customers that’s managed by KeyLines developers and our product management team.
 So, the people responding to your queries understand KeyLines inside out – ensuring you get the best assistance.

 From the initial application design and prototyping to deployment and maintenance, we’re here to help.

 The software landscape is constantly evolving.
 To remain at the forefront, our developers are constantly finding ways to improve KeyLines with new and enhanced features.
 We release updated versions to our customers monthly, ensuring that KeyLines works with the latest technologies and helps our customers improve their products.
-We publish the monthly updates here.
+See our published KeyLine monthly updates here.

 With our sole focus being the visualization of graph data, all of our resources go towards maintaining, supporting and improving KeyLines.
 It’s important to bear this in mind when making your decision.

 We make an effort to listen to our customers and we’re transparent about our plans.
 For example, our product management team frequently talk to and meet with customers to share our plans and roadmap.

 It’s important for us to engage with our customers, understand their challenges and work with them to come up with solutions.
 The Connected Data Visualization Consortium (CDVC) is a great example of how we do this.
 CDVC was launched last year to drive innovation and share knowledge among graph visualization practitioners.
 It’s a hub for inspiration, support and advice, giving members insights into best practice, and helping to define and build the next generation of connected data visualization tools.
-Read about our San Francisco 2018 meeting here and learn more about CDVC here.
+See what events unfolded at our San Francisco CDVC 2018 meeting.